 Mike has been a music lover since childhood.
 He had a great collection of CDs and vinyls at home.
 But times changed.
 The emergence of smartphones and the ensuing digitalization greatly affected the music industry.
 Now, Mike could listen to his favorite tracks on his phone at any time and in any place without having to buy CDs.

 But Mike was a bit frustrated.
 His phone was unable to store a huge music collection.
 Years later, he finally found a solution to this problem — music streaming services.
 They didn’t require Mike to store all his music on his phone and let him browse new music conveniently.

 Still, solutions available on market didn’t fit all of Mike’s needs.
 To his mind, Apple Music had a bad recommendation engine.
 Spotify and Pandora weren’t available in his region.
 And Tidal was a bit expensive for him.
 What should he do?
 Mike was in despair.
 Until that day when he came up with an idea for his own, ideal music service...

 There are millions of people who want to listen to geat high-quality music without interruptions and problems with storage, and this number is growing every year.

 According to Statista, there were 67.5 million streaming music subscribers in 2015, a figure that’s projected to rise to over 200 million by 2019.
 In 2017, revenue from music streaming apps reached $6.6 billion worldwide compared to $4.7 billion a year earlier.

 The growing demand for music streaming means potential profit for those who create an app of this type.
+YouTube’s recently unveiled music streaming service is yet more evidence of the growing potential of the audio streaming industry.
 Today, we discuss what you should consider when building a robust Spotify or Pandora competitor.

 Types of music streaming apps

-Traditionally, there are two types of streaming apps: on-demand services and radio stations.
+Traditionally, there are two types of streaming apps: on-demand music services and radio stations.